iCloud securely stores all your files, photos, contacts, notes, and more keeping them up to date and available wherever you are.

-However, the incident proved that iCloud had it weak spots when it comes to tracking and remote locking.
+However, the incident proved that iCloud had its weak spots when it comes to tracking and remote locking.

-Criminals are now using the same ‘phishing’ techniques against you and I.
+Criminals are now using the same ‘phishing’ techniques against you and me.

 Analysis carried out by Trend Micro shows that iCloud ‘phishing’ is being done on an industrial scale to allow the resale of stolen iPhones.